12 Journalists Have Been Killed In Mexico This Year, The World's Highest Toll

 López Obrador defends his tough stance, saying he is calling out sloppy journalists, bad actors and enemies.
 His Morena party in Congress is looking to reform the law to strengthen protections for journalists.
 The lead lawmaker in that effort declined NPR's repeated requests for an interview.

 Sara Mendiola of Propuesta Cívica says new legislation would be a good step.
 "But we don't have a lot of hope that things are going to change, one law alone can't do it," she says.
-The president should change his tone, she adds, that would help immensely.
+The president should change his tone, she adds, and that would help immensely.